-The Zip It Zipper Board is perfect for any early children classroom or home environment where children can access the board much like an educational homemade toy and play with it regularly.
+The Z is for Zip It Zipper Board is perfect for any early children classroom or home environment where children can access the board much like an educational homemade toy and play with it regularly.
 The Zipper Board would also be a great addition to a literacy program focusing on the letter recognition and the letter Z.

 The Zipper Board is fun, hands-on and engaging and children will exercise their fine motors skills while learning about the letter Z. The zippers open in the direction of how you would form or make the letter z when writing it on paper.

 This activity was inspired by the book Zip it by Patricia Hegarty (affiliate link).
 The book is highly interactive and is a great tool to introduce the letter Z.